Kingsman44/Pixelify/README.md

 - Open Source
 - Works with Riru as well as Zygisk
 - Works with most of Android version (Nougat to 13)
-- Uses Dynamic spoofing (Riru & Zygisk) to only Google apps to prevent crashes and other issues
+- Uses Dynamic spoofing (Riru & Zygisk) for only Google apps to prevent crashes and other issues
-- Provides most of Pixel Features
+- Provides most of the Pixel exclusive features
-- Installation is can be optional
+- Installation of features is optional
 - Supports (720p,1080p,1440p) Google bootanimation
-- Allows to created backup for online pixelify packages
+- Allows creation of backup of online Pixelify packages
 - Also provides some unreleased Pixel Features
-- Create Google keyboard, Google app, Google Text to speech, Google Dialer as system app if not installed
+- Creates Google keyboard, Google app, Google Text to speech, Google Dialer as system app if not installed
 - Dynamic Permission generation of apps installed by pixelify
 - Config as well as Volume key installation
 - Patches Flags to force enable pixel features